DREAM MAP of ISRAEL (with translations)

 all the families of the earth.

-Translation: He (Abraham) planted a tamarisk tree in Beersheba, and there he called on the name of the Lord, the Eternal God.
+English: He (Abraham) planted a tamarisk (eshel) tree in Be’er Sheva and there he called on the name of the Lord, the Eternal God.

 Additional Notes:

-• The location “Beersheba” is written with red letters.
+• The location “Be’er Sheva” is written with red letters.

-Beersheba – Beersheba was the traditional southern boundary of the Land of Israel.
-The phrase “from Dan to Beersheba” was used repeatedly to describe the entire territory of the Promised Land which spanned from Dan in the far north to Beersheba in the south.
+Be’er Sheva – Be’er Sheva is the largest city in the Negev desert of southern Israel.
+It was the traditional southern boundary of the Land of Israel.
+The phrase “from Dan to Be’er Sheva” was used repeatedly to describe the entire territory of the Promised Land which spanned from Dan in the far north to Be’er Sheva in the south.

 The name is translated as both “Well of the Seven” and “Well of the Oath.”
 It was here that the patriarch Abraham dug a well, planted a tamarisk tree, and made a historic treaty with Abimelech (King of Gerar) to secure peace over water rights.

-Cave – The cave mentioned on the map marks the location of eleven caves near Qumran where tens of thousands of scroll fragements were discoverd.
+Cave – The cave mentioned on the map marks the location of eleven caves near Qumran where tens of thousands of scroll fragments were discovered by Bedouin shepherds in 1946.
 These became known as the Dead Sea Scrolls.